Shroud — TEE LLM Proxy

 Without Shroud

 Agent sends raw database credentials and API keys directly to the LLM provider.
-They end up in provider logs, training data, and debug traces.
+They end up in provider logs, debug traces, and potentially training pipelines depending on your agreement.

 Agent → LLM (direct)secrets in prompt